XotrazY/Raytracer-with-SFML/README.md

 # Raytracer-with-SFML
-A semester project about raytracing turning from Python to C++ using SFML.
+A semester project about raytracing done in Python and converted to C++ using SFML.